kyoh86/looppointer/README.md

 ## Sensing policy

 I want to make looppointer as nervous as possible.
-So many false-positves will be reported.
+So some false-positves will be reported.

 e.g.